 The core business activities of TOYA S.A. include import and distribution of industrial goods, including primarily hand and power tools for professional and DIY use.
 The Company distributes goods manufactured and supplied mainly by companies located in China.
 For many years, the Company has been implementing its strategy of expanding into international markets.
-It focuses primarily on Central, Southern, and Eastern Europe (Romania, Hungary, Czech Republic, Germany, the Balkan States, Russia, Lithuania, Ukraine, Belarus, Moldova).
+It focuses primarily on Central, Southern, and Eastern Europe.
 In 2003, a subsidiary, TOYA Romania S.A., was established, which business includes sales of hand and power tools in Romania.
 This company offers the same products and brands as those offered by the Company in Poland.
 In 2013, the company Yato Tools (Shanghai) Co.
 Ltd., located in China was included in the group of entities subject to full consolidation.
 The entity deals in the distribution of YATO brand tools and power tools in China and in certain other foreign markets not supported by the Parent Company.
 In 2019, the company Yato Tools (Jiaxing) Co.
 Ltd. was founded, with its registered office in Baibu Town, China, which main business is also distribution of tools and power tools.
 The major part of the activities of Yato Tools (Shanghai) and Yato Tools (Jiaxing) is supply chain management to companies in Poland and Romania.